panoptic-labs/docs/docs/panoptic-protocol/design.md

 The core idea behind Perpetual Options is that Uniswap v3 liquidity provider (LP) positions can be seen as tokenized short puts.
 This core results emerges from the simple observation that providing concentrated liquidity in Uniswap v3 generates a payoff that is mathematically identical to selling a put option.

-This means that Uniswap v3 LP tokens can be users as a primitive for an option contract.
+This means that Uniswap v3 LP tokens can be used as a primitive for an option contract.
-What Panoptic enables is the minting of options in a "peer-to-protocol" manner by facilitating the minting of LP tokens as long/short puts and calls.
+While users can already sell options by providing liquidity in the UniswapV3Pool smart contractsm, what Panoptic enables is the capital-efficient minting of options in a "peer-to-protocol" manner by facilitating the minting of LP tokens as long/short puts and calls.

 <ThemedImage
   alt="Uniswap v3 <> Panoptic"